sophiazzw7/Deep-Neural-Network-from-scratch/README.md

+Here is your revised version, grouped into the following sections: **Distribution of Variables**, **Outliers**, **Missing or Duplicate Values**, and **Consistency Checks**, while maintaining formal tone and structure throughout.

+---

-4.1 2024Q2 Data Quality Review
+### 4.1 2024Q4 Data Quality Review

-MRO independently reviewed all 214159 application records across 40 columns to assess the integrity, completeness, and plausibility of the dataset.
-This assessment was conducted as part of routine second-line oversight.
+MRO independently reviewed all 273,639 application records across 44 columns to assess the integrity, completeness, and plausibility of the dataset.
+This evaluation was conducted as part of second-line model risk oversight and follows the same quality control standards applied in previous quarters.

-Distribution of Variables
+#### Distribution of Variables

-MRO evaluated the distribution and range of key input variables.
-All model score values (SCORE) fell within the valid probability range of 0.0 to 1.0.
-No negative values were observed in PLRS scores or in any monetary amount fields.
-FICO scores ranged between 300 and 850, consistent with the conventional consumer credit scale.
-These findings confirm that all input features respect their natural business limits.
+MRO assessed the range and distribution of key numerical fields.
+All model score values (SCORE) fell between 0 and 1, consistent with valid probability estimates.
+No negative values were observed in PLRS scores or any monetary variables.
+FICO scores ranged from 300 to 850, which conforms to standard consumer credit limits.
+These findings confirm that the dataset respects defined statistical and business constraints.

-MRO reviewed the target distribution and found that 210351 records, or 98.2% of the total dataset, were labeled as non-defaults (TARGET = 0).
-The remaining 3808 records, or 1.8%, were identified as defaults (TARGET = 1).
-This level of class imbalance is consistent with expectations for a prime-focused unsecured installment loan portfolio.
+MRO also reviewed the distribution of the binary target variable.
+Of the total population, 267,756 records—or 97.85%—were labeled as non-defaults (TARGET = 0), while 5,883 records—or 2.15%—were classified as defaults (TARGET = 1).
+This is consistent with expectations for a prime-oriented unsecured installment loan portfolio.

-An analysis of PLRS deciles revealed a monotonic trend: observed default rates declined steadily from approximately 3.6% in the lowest decile to 0.5% in the highest.
-This indicates that PD scores remained directionally aligned with credit risk across the spectrum.
+In addition, MRO evaluated score calibration by PLRS decile.
+When accounts were grouped into ten equal-sized PLRS bands, the observed default rate declined steadily from approximately 4.3% in the lowest decile to 0.6% in the highest.
+This monotonic trend indicates that the PLRS score continues to rank-order credit risk appropriately.

-Outliers
+#### Outliers

-MRO investigated extreme values in funded amount and application latency.
-A total of 43 loans exhibited funded amounts greater than five standard deviations above the mean, with loan sizes between 125000 and 250000 dollars.
-These values fall within the plausible bounds of the portfolio's high-ticket loan offering.
+MRO investigated extreme values in the dataset.
+A total of 50 loans had funded amounts exceeding five standard deviations from the mean, with loan sizes ranging from \$125,000 to \$250,000.
+These values align with documented thresholds for high-ticket lending programs.

-In terms of latency between approval and funding, 255 records exceeded five standard deviations, with durations ranging from approximately 2.6 to 2.9 days.
-The median latency was 2 days, while the average was around 7 days.
-These extended durations are atypical but fall within operational limits.
+Similarly, 385 records exhibited unusually long approval-to-funding latencies, ranging from approximately 2.7 to 3.1 days—more than five standard deviations above the mean.
+Although these records lie on the tail of the latency distribution, they remain within operational tolerance and may reflect manual review workflows.

-Missing or Duplicate Values
+#### Missing or Duplicate Values

-MRO confirmed that the dataset contained no duplicated application records when excluding the large JSON-style DATA column.
-This verifies that each record is unique.
+MRO verified that the dataset contained no duplicate application records when excluding the large JSON-style `DATA` column, confirming that each loan record is unique.

-The CHARGEOFFDATE and CHARGEOFFAMOUNT fields were missing in 211237 records, or 98.7% of the dataset.
-These fields are populated only for charged-off loans, which comprise approximately 1.8% of the dataset.
+With respect to missing data, CHARGEOFFDATE and CHARGEOFFAMOUNT fields were absent in 268,799 records, which is approximately 98.2% of the file.
+This is expected, as only loans that have charged off populate these fields.

-All eight delinquency count features (COUNT60DPDWITHIN..., COUNT90DPDWITHIN...) were missing in 183 records, accounting for approximately 0.09% of the data.
-These accounts had a 0% observed default rate, suggesting that the absence of values corresponds to a lack of past-due history.
-MRO separately identified a group of 183 records with all DPD features missing.
+All eight delinquency count variables were missing in 437 records, or 0.16% of the dataset.
+These records had an observed default rate of 0%, suggesting that the missingness reflects the absence of any past-due events.
+MRO also identified a distinct segment of 437 accounts where all delinquency counters were absent, further supporting this interpretation.

+Three legacy identifier fields—LIDS, DECISIONLIDS, and BEST\_LIDS—were missing in 108,050 records, representing 39.5% of the dataset.
+These variables are not model inputs, and the observed pattern is consistent with data exclusion practices for refinance transactions.

-Four records were missing ZESTZAMLPROCESSINGID, and one record was missing a PLRS score.
-These data gaps affected fewer than 0.01% of records and are not material.
+A total of four records were missing ZESTZAMLPROCESSINGID, and two were missing either PLRS or BEST\_PLRS scores.
+These data gaps represent less than 0.01% of the dataset and were assessed to be immaterial.

+MRO also noted that 1,043 defaulted accounts lacked a recorded CHARGEOFFAMOUNT.
+These cases represent approximately 18% of all defaults and reflect known lags in data transmission between servicing systems and downstream reporting structures.

-Consistency Checks
+#### Consistency Checks

-MRO evaluated the temporal consistency of date-related fields.
-In 14011 records, or 6.5% of the dataset, the ApprovalDate appeared later than the FundedDate.
-Review of the timestamps revealed that most occurred within the same day, likely due to time-of-day sequencing.
+MRO evaluated the internal consistency of timestamp fields.
+In 17,702 records, or 6.5% of the dataset, the ApprovalDate was recorded as occurring after the FundedDate.
+Further inspection showed that nearly all of these anomalies took place within the same calendar day, likely due to timestamp formatting or sequencing.

-In 203017 records, or 94.8%, the FundedDate followed the Score_Date as expected by the application process.

-No instances were found where the ChargeoffDate preceded the FundedDate, confirming that the charge-off sequencing is logically valid.
+In 260,675 records—accounting for 95.3% of the total—the FundedDate followed the Score\_Date, aligning with the intended application workflow.
+No records were found where ChargeoffDate preceded FundedDate, confirming proper temporal sequencing.

+---

-MRO's independent data quality review for the 2024Q2 dataset did not reveal any material issues.
-All observed data patterns, missingness levels, value ranges, and timestamp relationships are consistent with prior expectations.
-Based on this review, the data is suitable for model monitoring and validation activities.
+MRO's independent review of the 2024Q4 dataset revealed no material data quality issues.
+The observed patterns of missingness, value ranges, outlier behavior, and date relationships are consistent with business expectations and prior quarters.
+Based on these assessments, the dataset is deemed appropriate for model monitoring and validation.